n-e-e-l/DimensionalityReduction/README.md

 The given Data set has more than 800 columns.
 ### Principle component anlysis (PCA)

 1.)
-Standardization
+Standardization<br />
 2.)
-Covariance matrix computation
+Covariance matrix computation<br />
 3.)
-Compute the eigenvectors and eigenvalues of the covariance matrix to identify the principal components 4.)
-Feature vector
+Compute the eigenvectors and eigenvalues of the covariance matrix to identify the principal components<br />
+4.)
+Feature vector<br />
 5.)
-Recast the data along the principal components axes
+Recast the data along the principal components axes<br />

 ### T-Sne
-1.)Compute probabilities proportional to the similarity of objects 2.)
-Measure similarities between low-dimensional points 3.)
-Minimization of the Kullback–Leibler divergence  reflects similarities between the high-dimensional inputs.
+1.)
+Compute probabilities proportional to the similarity of objects <br />
+2.)
+Measure similarities between low-dimensional points <br />
+3.)
+Minimization of the Kullback–Leibler divergence  reflects similarities between the high-dimensional inputs <br />